 - 1. The Contractor is responsible for coordination of all elements of the work and every aspect of the coordination of his subcontractors work. - 2.
 The Contractor is required to have a competent construction supervisor in charge of the work at all times.
 Construction supervisor may be a working foreman.

-3. When the shut down of utilities is required, the Contractor shall coordinate with the JJC CM to schedule the shut down process.
+It is required that the contractor have their own supervisor on site anytime they have a subcontractor on site. - 3.
+When the shut down of utilities is required, the Contractor shall coordinate with the JJC CM to schedule the shut down process.
 Allow a minimum of 5 days notice to allow for a shut down.
 Unless otherwise stated during the bidding process, a utility shut down will be required between the hours of 10:00 p.m. to 6:00 a.m.